Frytolak/hynekmacvideocompressor/README.md

-Before you use this compressor, make sure you have ffmpeg install via homebrew.
+Before you use this compressor, make sure you have ffmpeg installed via homebrew.